 Originally called the Traffic Facilities Impact Fee, this impact fee was established by Ordinance No. 90-08, adopted by the City Council on August 7, 1990.
 This ordinance added Article 3 of Chapter 2 of Title 3 to the Emeryville Municipal Code, titled "Traffic Facilities Impact Fee Fund", which established the authority for imposing and charging a Traffic Facilities Impact Fee to be deposited into the Traffic Facilities Impact Fee Fund.
-The fee itself was established by Resolution No. 90-62, also passed on August 7, 1990,
+The fee itself was established by Resolution No. 90-62, also passed on August 7, 1990, and subsequently amended by Resolution No. 96-75 on May 21, 1996, and Resolution No. 98-167 on October 6, 1998.
+Resolution 98-167 adopted a "Traffic Mitigation Fee Study", which established the existence of a reasonable relationship between the need for the public facilities and the impacts of the types of development described in the Fee Study for which the Impact Fee was charged.
+The Fee Study also established that there was a reasonable relationship between the Traffic Impact Fee's use and the type of development for which the Traffic Impact Fees were charged.

-1 Government Code Section 66006(b)(1)
+&lt;sup>1 Government Code Section 66006(b)(1)

-2 Government Code Section 66006(b)(2)
+&lt;sup>2 Government Code Section 66006(b)(2)